replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 Identifies whether this Helm chart will use the Replicated Helm installation (`false`) or native Helm installation (`true`).
 Replicated recommends that you set this to `true` because native Helm is the preferred method. **Default:** `false`

+Native Helm can only be set for new charts.
+Modifying this flag in existing charts for existing applications is not supported because charts installed with Replicated Helm cannot be migrated to native Helm.
+However, you can add native Helm charts to an existing release that already uses Replicated Helm.

 Native Helm installations always deploy using Helm v3.

 ## weight